elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

  * Tanh is more popular, rather than Sigmoid.

- * The two are closely related, as tanh is a “stretched” Sigmoid
+ * The two are closely related, as tanh is a "stretched" Sigmoid

      - `Tanh(x) = 2 * logistic(2x) – 1`